CTPUG/wafer/docs/schedule.rst

 Schedule
 ========

-Specifying Days and Venues
+Specifying Block and Venues
 ==========================

-The first things that need to be specified are the days for the schedule and the venues available.
+The first things that need to be specified are the blocks for the schedule and the venues available.

+Blocks are the parts that the schedule is divided into.
+Typically they correspond to days of the conference, but they can be longer or shorter depending on the needs.
+Each block can be rendered independently of the others, provided there are no errors in the schedule.

+Each block has a start and end date and time.
+These can be on different days, to allow for events that go past midnight.

-Each venue is associated with a number of days of the conference.
-On days when a venue is not available, it will not appear in the schedule.
+Each venue is associated with a number of blocks, and is assumed not to be available if it hasn't been assigned to the corresponding block in the schedule.
+At times  when a venue is not available, it will not appear in the schedule.

 Slots
 =====

 The fundamental unit of the schedule is a schedule slot.
-Each slot is assigned to a given day, and has a start and end time.
+Each slot is assigned to a given block, and has a start and end date and time.
 The start time may be specified as the end time of a different slot using the ``previous_slot``.

+The times of a slot must be within the times given for it's associated block.

-Each slot has a name to make it easier to distinguish.
+Each slot can have a name to make it easier to distinguish.

 Slots cannot overlap, but items can use multiple slots, so this can be emulated by breaking the slots down into small enough time intervals.

-The times are specified as absolute times, and are assumed to be in the correct timezone for the conference.

 Assigning items to slots
 ========================